sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 ### Gyan
 Sanskrit epithet āchārya ‘spiritual guide, learned man’.
 Another set of surname came from the folks who were ‘scholar’, ‘expert’ and ‘teacher’.
 So we have  Pathak and Upadhyay were ‘teacher’, Jani ‘learned one’,  and Vaidya ‘physician.
 The equivalent Muslim name was Afzal (learned man).
-**Chatterjee** /Chatta/, the name of a village,  /jhā/‘teacher’, hence ‘teacher from Chatta’.
-Bhattacharya were ‘learned instructor’.

 **Bedi** were the 'one who knows the Vedas’.  **Dave** and **Dubey/Dvivedī** were the ‘one who has studied two Vedas’.
 Pandey and Pandya were pandita meaning ‘scholar’.
 And, Suri were priest or sage.

 **Bhatt** came from the Sanskrit bhatta meaning ‘lord, learned one’. **Bhattacharya** is bhatta ‘learned one’ + āčārya ‘teacher, preceptor’.

  Mukherjee is a teacher from a place called Mukhati.
 Mukhyopadhyaya, is composed of mukhya ‘principal, chief’ + upadhyaya ‘teacher’.
+Banerjee is the anglicized form of the word Bandopadhyaya.
+In the same manner **Chatterjee** /Chatta/, the name of a village, hence ‘teacher from Chatta’, and a shorter version of Chattopadhyay.

 Bhargava from Sanskrit bhārgava ‘(descendant) of Bhrigu’.
 Bhrigu is the name of one of the great sages.
 Jani is from jñānī ‘knowing, learned’.